 When everything is prioritized and delegated, it’s time to close all those tickets and reply to all followers and customers.
 If you need to reach out to someone on the product team about something technical or ask your client for approval, you can do it within the Social Inbox, too.

 With the Social Inbox, you can also automate answering some questions – especially those that keep repeating, like the ones about your opening hours or product prices.
-That way, you have much more time to tend to the ones that need more of your attention.
+That way, you have much more time to tend to those issues on your social media check list that need more of your attention.

 4. Delete or hide spammy and offensive comments